pomerium/documentation/content/docs/reference/service-urls.md

 The **Authenticate Internal Service URL** setting is only required for split-service mode deployments where Pomerium can’t access the public Authenticate Service URL.

-If included, Authenticate Internal Service URL will override Authenticate Service URL.
+If set, the Authenticate Internal Service URL will be used for communication between other Pomerium services and the authenticate service.

 ### How to configure